-Tidying up seems to be a popular topic at the moment.
-Undoubtedly, it's partly down to the popularity of Marie Kondo's new Netflix show, where we watch people with chaotically cluttered homes transform them into havens of organisation.
-It's probably also a symptom of the 'fresh start' approach many of us have to the beginning of the year.
+Tidying up seems to be a popular topic at the moment, perhaps because it's something we can do at home, and it gives us some sense of taking control in an otherwise anxiety-inducing situation.
+For many of us, we're also inspired by Marie Kondo's Netflix show, where we watch people with chaotically cluttered homes transform them into havens of organisation.

 A de-cluttered home is something that can actually improve our wellbeing, as messy spaces have been shown to make us feel stressed and prevent us from being able to focus.
 However, achieving this does not mean that you have to transform your home into a space devoid of objects, with only empty surfaces in sight.

 While things need to have a place, this does not have to be hidden away, as having your favourite things on show will not only bring you happiness when you see them, but also inject personality into your space.
 To ensure your possessions are part of a curated display, rather than a chaotic collection, keep the colour palette simple, and play about with your arrangement of objects until it feels right to you.

 Although many modern kitchens are all about minimal, closed cupboards, there's something to be said for keeping some of your storage open.
 Jars full of interesting spices, an eclectic utensils collection or beautiful tableware that doesn't deserve to be hidden away are worth placing somewhere they can be seen – choose whatever you love most in your kitchen.
 Not only will they be easier to find than lurking at the bottom of a drawer, but your kitchen will say more about you than any sleek cupboard front ever could.
 These shelves are from Ferm Living, (€549), or these ones from Ikea are similar.